BKSalman/ytdlp-gui/README.md

       ...snip
 ```

-then you can add it as a normal package, either to your
+then you can add it as a normal package, either to your home-manager or nixosConfiguration

 ### Fedora
 download the rpm package from the releases page then install it with ``sudo dnf localinstall <rpm_package_name>``